-The team's passion for art education and desire to use design thinking and co-creation to empower underserved youth in San Francisco brought us together to create this initiative.
+For the year-long social impact track in the MDes program, I formed a team with 4 designers who had a passion for art education and a desire to use design thinking and co-creation to empower underserved youth in San Francisco.

 We conducted a total of 14 interviews with educators from the African American Arts & Culture Center, Root Division, Youth Speaks, Youth Art Exchange, Southern Exposure, and Inneract Project.